-Cardiff University School of Geography and Planning invites applications for PhD study with the possibility of being awarded a fully-funded ESRC DTP Studentship, available to start in October 2020, which are available in the areas of:
+The School of Geography and Planning, Cardiff University, supported by the ESRC Doctoral Training Partnership for Wales, invites applications for PhD study, with the possibility of being awarded a fully-funded ESRC DTP Studentship, available to start in October 2021 in the following areas:

 Applications are invited from exceptional candidates with a first class or strong upper second-class honours degree, or appropriate Masters' degree.
-We welcome applications for both full and part-time study, and studentships are available as either ‘1+3' (i.e. one full year of research training Masters followed by three years full-time Doctoral study, or the part-time equivalent), or ‘+3' (i.e. three years of full-time doctoral study or its part-time equivalent), depending on the needs of the applicant.
-Further details on types of awards.
-The closing deadline for application is Monday 3 February 2020 at 12 noon.
+The University values diversity and equality at all levels and encourages applications from all sections of the community, irrespective of age, disability, sex, gender identity, marital or civil partnership status, pregnancy or maternity, race, religion or belief and sexual orientation.
+In line with our commitment to supporting and promoting equality, diversity and inclusion, and to increase recruitment of currently underrepresented groups, applications from Black British, Asian British, minority ethnicity British and mixed race British candidates are particularly encouraged and welcomed.
+We welcome applications for both full and part-time study, and studentships are available as either ‘1+3' (i.e. one full time year of research training Masters followed by three years of full-time Doctoral study, or the part-time equivalent), or ‘+3' (i.e. three years of full-time doctoral study or its part-time equivalent), depending on the needs of the applicant.

-1. Covering letter Set out your reasons and motivation for applying to study at Cardiff University and the pathway; your understanding and expectations of doctoral study; your academic interests generally, and particularly of those relating to your proposed research.
+1. Covering letter submitted to Professor Gary Bridge (email@example.com).
+It must set out your reasons and motivation for applying to study at Cardiff University and the pathway; you’re understanding and expectations of doctoral study; your academic interests, and particularly of those relating to your proposed research.
 The letter should be no more than two pages.

 2. Academic / Professional Qualifications Where appropriate, this should also include proof of English Language Competency (7.0 IELTS minimum).

-4. Curriculum Vitae It should be no longer than two pages.
+4. Curriculum Vitae: No longer than two pages.

 FTE Category A staff submitted: 27.40